-On the other hand, an involuntary petition is one filed by creditors.
-They must meet certain requirements as set by the bankruptcy court.
+On the other hand, creditors file and involuntary petition and it must meet certain requirements as set by the bankruptcy court.

 The Automatic Stay

 When a petition is filed, an automatic stay goes into effect.
-This order ensures that all collections activities that arose before the petition was filed are suspended.
+An automatic stay suspends all collection activities on the debtor.